tunacetinkaya/Quiz-Trainer/README.md

 - Use the `Previous` and `Next` buttons on the toolbar to navigate through the questions.
 - To jump to a specific question, enter the question number in the search bar and press Enter.
 - If the entered question number does not exist, a warning message will appear, prompting you to try again.

+## Keyboard Controls 🎮

+Enhance your browsing experience by using the keyboard arrow keys:

+- Press the **left arrow** key to navigate to the previous question.
+- Press the **right arrow** key to navigate to the next question.

 ## Current Exams Available 📋